QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 * [seaborn](https://seaborn.pydata.org/) --- a high-level interface for matplotlib
 * [Bokeh](http://bokeh.pydata.org/en/latest/)

-You can visit the [Python Graph Gallery](https://www.python-graph-gallery.com/) for example plots drawn using a variety of packages.
+You can visit the [Python Graph Gallery](https://www.python-graph-gallery.com/) for more example plots drawn using a variety of libraries.

 ### Symbolic Algebra